0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x204-Flags.md

 ```

 ## Final Note
 Hopefully that gives you a good idea of what flags are and how they work.
-One thing I want to note is that a CMP is not needed for flags to be set.
-You may see a JCC (conditional jump) instruction when there is no CMP is around and that is why.
+Remember that CMP will set flags depending on the result of the comparison.
+Conditional jumps will simply look at the flags.
+This tells us that a conditional jump does not need to be immediately proceeded with a CMP to work.
+Also, flags are set by things other than CMP instructions.